 August 3, 2005 - South Korean researchers announce they have successfully cloned a dog, an Afghan hound named Snuppy.

-September 29, 2011 - At South Korea's Incheon Airport, seven "super clone" sniffer-dogs are dispatched in the war against contraband luggage.
-They are all golden Labrador Retrievers that are genetically identical to "Chase", who was the top drug detention canine until he retired in 2007.
+September 29, 2011 - At South Korea's Incheon Airport, seven "super clone" sniffer-dogs are dispatched to detect contraband luggage.
+They are all golden Labrador Retrievers that are genetically identical to "Chase," who was the top drug detention canine until he retired in 2007.